Naimuri/terraform-challenge/README.md

 # Platform Team Recruitment

-This repository is to serve as a place to store platform team recruitment resources.
+This repository is to serve as a place to store Platform Team recruitment resources.

 ## Directories